Donna Jones, Deputy Superintendent

 Following an internship at Ft.
 Clarke Middle School, Ms. Jones began her teaching career at Eastside High School.
 After a family move, Ms. Jones taught high school in Kentucky before returning to Alachua County Public Schools and Eastside High School in 1991.
 Two years later she became dean at both Oak View Middle School and Ft.
 Clarke Middle School.

 In July of 2013, Ms. Jones was selected as the district’s Director of Secondary Curriculum, then Director of K-12 Curriculum until she was named Deputy Superintendent in July of 2017.
+In that capacity, she is responsible for the administration of a comprehensive curriculum and instructional program for the district and for a variety of interdepartmental projects and district-level initiatives.

 Ms. Jones has one daughter, a graduate of the International Baccalaureate program at Eastside High School and Vanderbilt University.